Regional-Geop-Synthesis/Magnetic_Gravity_Data_Process/Combined_Packages_YuGeng/redist_cen_maggrav_yugeng/README.md

 * Miscellanies about `borders v2`
   - `borders v2` is a light alternative to the prominent Mapping Toolbox that comes with MATLAB R2015+.
-It works on all the MATLAB versions even if you do not have the Mapping Toolbox.
-An obvious advantage of `borders v2` over the GSHHG dataset is its file size.
+It works on all the MATLAB versions in case you do not have the Mapping Toolbox.
   - To plot a different region not in the U.S., change `'continental us'` to `'countries'`.
   - Specify `'nomap'` to use pure number tickmarks, for example, -90 represents